Page subject to change. Page last updated at 10:00 a.m. on August 10, 2020. See

-The Phoenix City Council approved $1.7 million grant funds on May 14 to provide healthy foods to impacted populations, equitably support existing organizations serving residents, recognize the work already being done in diverse communities by the community, encourage partnerships, and to promote innovation.
+The Phoenix City Council approved $1.7 million grant funds to provide healthy foods to impacted populations, equitably support existing organizations serving residents, recognize the work already being done in diverse communities by the community, encourage partnerships, and to promote innovation.

 Top of page

 For Non-Profits/Arts Organizations

 Alliance of Arizona Nonprofits would like to provide you with information to make your own educated decisions and prepare to address the concerns of your workers and stakeholders.
 INFO: arizonanonprofits.org/page/COVID19

 The Arizona COVID-19 Community Response Fund was established by the Arizona Community Foundation and is receiving support from individuals, corporations, and foundations from across the state.
 The fund provides immediate relief to nonprofit organizations in Arizona facing an increased demand for services from clients and communities as a result of the COVID-19 outbreak.
 INFO:

 ArtsReady is an online emergency preparedness service by and for arts/cultural nonprofits, provides arts organizations with customized business continuity plans for post-crisis sustainability.
 ArtsReady has information on the Coronavirus and how arts and culture organizations can best prepare during this time.
 INFO: artsready.org

 CARES Act: How to Apply for Nonprofit Relief Funds

 Now that the Coronavirus Aid, Relief and Economic Security (CARES) Act has been signed into law, Independent Sector has teamed with Washington Council Ernst & Young, a DC-based lobbying firm, to aid nonprofit organizations scrambling to determine how the act will apply to their organizations and how to proceed with filing for assistance.
 INFO: